 “Even just one day in Ninh Binh and you’ll be glad you went.”

 Vietnam is very backpacker friendly and the tourist trail is very well-defined.
 It helps that it is a relatively vertical country where there is a pretty common north-to-south trail or vice versa.
-I figured I’d throw in my own input based on my experiences here.
-My own route made very little sense and was full of mistakes that could have been easily avoided had I looked at a map but you should be thankful that I made the mistake of spending 5 nights on sleeper buses out of 7 days so you don’t have to.
+My own route made very little sense and was full of mistakes that could have been easily avoided had I looked at a map but you should be thankful that I made the mistake of spending five out of seven nights on sleeper buses so that you don’t have to.

 If you’re traveling north to south, read it as is.
 If traveling south to north, just read it backwards I guess.
 Well, from bottom to top, not backwards.
 It wouldn’t make very much sense that way.